mvandermade/handy-commando/NetBSD.md

 - No need, if the battery is low it will shutdown automatically.

 # Shutdown
-- Simply press the power button of you machine once and shortly.
+- Press the power button of you machine once and shortly.

 ## And the why is this useful ?